WLOV (AM)

 WLOV (1370 AM) is a radio station licensed to Washington, Georgia, United States.
-It is currently owned by Southern Stone Broadcasting and operated under a Local Marketing Agreement (LMA) by Oconee Communications Company.
+It is owned by Southern Stone Broadcasting, Inc. and operated under a local marketing agreement (LMA) by Oconee Communications Company.

 History

-The station went on the air as WGPL on Oct.
-1, 1984.
+The station went on the air as WGPL on October 1, 1984.
 On April 15, 1986, it changed its callsign to WLOV.

-On August 14, 1998, Cumulus Media purchased WLOV-AM and WLOV-FM from P&T Broadcasting for $533,000.
+On August 14, 1998, Cumulus Media purchased WLOV and WLOV-FM from P&T Broadcasting for $533,000.